10 Tips for Better Planner Organization

 2. Decide How To Use Your Planner

-At the end of each day, I transfer all new information from my paper planner into my master calendar and to do lists.
+At the end of each day, I transfer all new information from my paper planner into my master calendar and to do lists or vice versa.

 3. Decide How To Keep Track of Your Tasks

-Managing your tasks are a big part of planning.
+Managing your tasks are a big part of the planning process and is the key to your personal productivity.

 Alternatively, you could use apps like: